 Applied Improvisation refers to a training and coaching method that takes concepts, methods and exercises from improv theatre and uses them to develop different behaviours and skills in a different (professional) environment.

-Because improv theatre has developed itself in different ways and directions – thanks to different schools – there is no specific training format or blueprint that practitioners of applied improvisation need to follow.
-There is however a global network (the applied improvisation network) and there are some core concepts that all improvisers and school need to live by if they want to improvise well.
+Because improv theatre has developed itself in different ways and directions – thanks to different schools – there is no specific training format or blueprint that practitioners need to follow.
+There is however a global network and there are some core concepts that all improvisers and school need to live by if they want to improvise well.

-Because of this, every applied improvisation practitioner is able to design and apply his or her own method and verify what works in the environments they collaborate with.
+Because of this, every practitioner is able to design and apply his or her own method and verify what works in the environments they collaborate with.

 Applied improvisation in practice

 This type of training has strong positive effects in three main areas: teamwork, leadership and creativity/innovation.